scalable-web-systems/497s-F22/syllabus/syllabus.md

 - **GitHub Classroom**: GitHub Classroom is also used to distribute and collect assignments.
 You will be using GitHub for all of your assignments.
 You will need to create a GitHub account if you do not already have one.

+- **Zoom**: Zoom will be used to provide remote synchronous access to class meetings.

+- **Echo360**: Echo360 will be used to provide remote asynchronous access to recorded class meetings.

 - **Other**: As part of this course you will be completing a group semester project.
 It will be necessary to communicate with others in your group.
 You will decide the best communication mechanism for your group (e.g., Slack, Discord, FaceTime, Facebook).

 ## Software Tools